 What to expect

 It is informal and relaxed.
-We are a friendly bunch of people and will help you if you are new to the group to know what to do and to feel comfortable.
+We are a friendly bunch of people and if you are new to the group we will help you to know what to do and to feel comfortable.
 You will be asked to take off your shoes before entering the room but otherwise it is a normal seminar room.

 There is no need to bring anything.
 We sit mainly on chairs that are provided.
 You are welcome to sit on stools or cushions and we provide a small number of these but it is best to bring your own.
 No, you don’t have to sit cross-legged on the floor!